 Reliable yields for silage on dry gravels.

 Lucerne is highly productive and reliably provides three to four cuts of protein-rich silage annually, even through drought, and lasts for around five years.
 Lucerne must be grown on naturally alkaline and free draining soils or gravel.
-It is slower to establish than ryegrass and does require careful management but, if agronomic guidelines are followed, there is nothing complicated about it.

 Lucerne